ibexa/documentation-user/docs/content_management/translate_content.md

 The back office offers several entry points where you edit existing content item translations.

-To edit a draft translation:

-- In content tree, select a content item and open the **Versions** tab.
-Click a three dot icon next to a draft translation that you want to edit and, in the context menu, click **Edit side-by-side**.
-- In the main menu, go to **Content** or visit the **My dashboard** page, and go to **Drafts**.
-Find a draft whose source and target languages differ and click **Edit side-by-side**.

-This opens the existing draft in the side-by-side translation view, so you can review and refine a translation without creating a new draft.

 To edit a published translation:

 - In content tree, select a content item and click **Edit**.
 If more than one language version of a content item exists, a list of all available translations is displayed in the **Select translation** modal.
 Select a language and click the **Edit side-by-side** button.